Prerna-N29/mood-gratitude-journal/README.md

 # mood-gratitude-journal
-This is my first project to work on.
+This is my first project to work on.<hr>
 As a beginner to all of this, it seems to be difficult at the start of it but it will progress to better.

 This WEB APP is basically created to: